Welcome to Chefs2u

 Once flying is over the bar is the place to relax and swap gliding stories.
 The bar offers a high standard in real ale and has won the CAMRA best club bar award 3 years running.
 In fact you can find us in the Best Beer Guide.
 For those not wishing to fly the bar is open from lunchtime.

-Congratulations to Nigel and colleagues for winning the SHB Hampshire Club of the Year (2009) - for the third year in a row.
+Congratulations for winning the SHB Hampshire Club of the Year (2009) - for the third year in a row.
 They're really on a run, making the Good Beer Guide for the first time with the 2009 edition and again with GBG 2010.